blue-mood/blue-mood-micro/README.md

 ### Tested on...

-micro 1.3.4-72 nightly (automatic install) and micro 1.3.3 (manual install) on MATE terminal 1.18.1 on Linux Mint MATE 18.2 with XML, html, css, scheme (scm), python, markdown, orgmode, plain text, java, javascript, coffeescript, json, php and Go files.
+micro 1.3.4 on MATE terminal 1.18.1 on Linux Mint MATE 18.2 with XML, html, css, scheme (scm), python, markdown, orgmode, plain text, java, javascript, coffeescript, json, php and Go files.

 <a name="myfootnote1">1</a>: To check whether your terminal supports true color, paste the following on it and press enter: `printf "\x1b[38;2;255;100;0mTRUECOLOR\x1b[0m\n"`.
 If TRUECOLOR in orange letters shows up, true color is supported indeed (from [this gist](https://gist.github.com/XVilka/8346728), which also includes other tips for true color support in the terminal).